-Mr. Speaker, the EAC Organs have given Kiswahili very high political priority.
+146. Mr. Speaker, the EAC Organs have given Kiswahili very high political priority.
 Indeed, the debate about Kiswahili in regional integration and sustainable development of the Community is no longer about the relevance or importance of the language.
 Rather, the discussion is on how Partner States should design and develop Kiswahili policies, programmes and projects that will actualize that vision.

-Mr. Speaker, aware that language policy making is a highly contested issue where important multiple socio-political values and concerns are at stake, the East African Kiswahili Commission, as an institution charged with the responsibility of offering policy advice, has in the Strategic Plan (2017-2022) aligned its activities with EAC priorities and is in the current Financial Year carrying out a Capacity Assessment of the development and use of Kiswahili in Partner States as a first step that will provide key information for capacity development and Kiswahili language policy and planning at national and regional levels.
+- 147. Mr. Speaker, aware that language policy making is a highly contested issue where important multiple sociopolitical values and concerns are at stake, the East African Kiswahili Commission, as an institution charged with the responsibility of offering policy advice, has in the Strategic Plan (2017-2022) aligned its activities with EAC priorities and is in the current Financial Year carrying out a Capacity Assessment of the development and use of Kiswahili in Partner States as a first step that will provide key information for capacity development and Kiswahili language policy and planning at national and regional levels. - 148.
 Mr. Speaker, in the 2018/2019 Financial Year, the Commission will be working with a variety of stakeholders across the Community in developing programmes for mainstreaming the development and use of Kiswahili as a resource and tool at various levels and domains to promote effective communication and ensure maximum and active citizen participation in regional integration and sustainable development.

-EAST AFRICAN SCIENCE AND TECHNOLOGY COMMISSION (EASTECO)
+3.8 EAST AFRICAN SCIENCE AND TECHNOLOGY COMMISSION

-Mr. Speaker, during the Financial Year 2017-2018 the following activities were carried out by the East African Science and Technology Commission (EASTECO):

-- (a) .Undertook Partner States' stakeholders consultations on the development of the EAC Regional Science, Technology and Innovation Policy, as well as the Regional IPR Policy; Draft Policies for STI and IPR were produced; - (b) To support the dissemination of R&D production and findings, and enhance the EA regional technological and innovation capability, the following were implemented: - i.
-Initial process in the establishment of the East African Journal of Science,

-Technology and Innovation; the potential scientists and professionals to be on editorial board and the reviewers' board have been selected.
+- 149. Mr. Speaker, during the Financial Year 2017-2018 the following activities were carried out by the East African Science and Technology Commission (EASTECO): - a.
+Undertook Partner States' stakeholders consultations on the development of the EAC Regional Science, Technology and Innovation Policy, as well as the Regional IPR Policy; Draft Policies for STI and IPR were produced; - b.
+To support the dissemination of R&D production and findings, and enhance the EA regional technological and innovation capability, the following were implemented: - i.
+Initial process in the establishment of the East African Journal of Science, Technology and Innovation; the potential scientists and professionals to be on editorial board and the reviewers' board have been selected.

-- holding the forum of public and private sector, academia and R&D institutions on ICT applications for eHealth and Telemedicine; - (c) To engage Stakeholders in development of Science, Technology and Innovation (STI) capacity; a regional research collaboration initiative was developed through the national Science and Technology Commissions/Councils; - (d) To strengthen the EASTECO governance and institutional capacity Specialized Technical Committees have been established to support the EASTECO Governing Board to execute its mandate;
+- ii. holding the forum of public and private sector, academia and R&D institutions on ICT applications for eHealth and Telemedicine; - c.To engage Stakeholders in development of Science, Technology and Innovation (STI) capacity; a regional research collaboration initiative was developed through the national Science and Technology Commissions/Councils; - d.
+To strengthen the EASTECO governance and institutional capacity Specialized Technical Committees have been established to support the EASTECO Governing Board to execute its mandate; - 150.
+Mr. Speaker, as per the EASTECO Strategic Plan, the priority activities planned for implementation in the Fiscal Year 2018/19 are as follows: - e.The finalization and dissemination of the Regional Science, Technology and Innovation Policy and the Regional Intellectual Property Rights Policy;